History of the Breed There are varying yarns of the history of this wonderful breed. The

 Creek puppy, because they know that Hollow Creek breeds for quality, not

 quantity.
-Buy with your head and not with your heart. |
+Buy with your head and never with your heart. |

 |